welshstew/helm-charts/README.md

 ```
 i.e. `someregistry:1234/somerepo/binary-build:1.0`

-For rolling out new changes, update the `app_version`, upgrade the chart and build with a different binary. e.g.:
+For rolling out new changes, update the `app_version`, upgrade the chart and build with a different binary.
+Note we re-use the values from the initial setup e.g.:

 ```
 helm upgrade --reuse-values --set app_version=1.1 myapp charts/binary-build oc start-build myapp-binary-build --from-file=http://some-maven-repo/repository/maven-releases/com/codergists/spring-boot-camel/1.1/spring-boot-camel-1.1.jar
 ```

-This should then result in a new tagged version of the image being available in the registry
+This should then result in a new tagged version of the image being available in the external registry.